 Online learning has transitioned from an option for working adults to becoming the education of choice for students of all ages and backgrounds.
 Almost 19.6 million students attended college online in 2019, and the number has grown exponentially since then.
+Online learning environments are more common than most people think.

 #1: Challenges of online education: Technical difficulties

 Technology has changed our lives, and we cannot think of life before the digital era.
 But it has its drawbacks and technical issues that can arise from time to time.
 While a student on-campus may reach out readily for help from the campus IT department, online students may not be as lucky.
-Which means they may need a certain degree of technical proficiency to attend class online.
+This means they may need a certain degree of technical proficiency to attend class online.

-A student can access the coursework and attend class from anywhere, but they have to make sure that the internet connection is secure and stable.
+A student can access the coursework and attend online classes from anywhere, but they have to make sure that the internet connection is secure and stable.
 Low bandwidth and spotty reception will spoil the online experience for students even with regular tasks like attending a lecture or submitting an assessment.
 It will affect how quickly or well a student can connect for a class and the quality of their participation.

 Overcoming the challenge